rowyio/docs/docs/field-types/action.md

 Rowy action columns, using the
-[Rowy Actions](https://www.npmjs.com/package/rowy-actions) npm package, It is used as an alternative to directly using `functions.https.onCall function` it can be installed and used in an existing firebase cloud functions projects
+[Rowy Actions](https://www.npmjs.com/package/rowy-actions) npm package, It is used as an alternative to directly using `functions.https.onCall function` it can be installed and used in an existing firebase cloud functions project.

 #### Usage